QuantEcon/lecture-python-intro/lectures/business_cycle.md

 _ = ax.set_title('Long-run Unemployment Rate, 1929-2022\n with Recession Indicators (United States)', pad=30)
 ```

-In the plot, we can see that the expansions and contractions of the labor market have been highly correlated with recessions.
+In the plot, we can see that the expansions and contractions of the labor
+market have been highly correlated with recessions.

-However, there is often a delay in the recovery of the labor market after recessions.
+However, there is often a delay in the recovery of the labor market after
+recessions.

-This trend is clearly visible in the 1930s, as well as in recessions in the 1980s.
+This trend is clearly visible in the 1930s, as well as in recessions in the
+1980s.

-It also shows us how unique the labor market condition is during the post-pandemic recovery.
+It also shows us how unique labor market conditions have been during the
+post-pandemic recovery.

-The labor market is recovering at an unprecedented rate, leading to the tightest point in the past decades after the shock in 2020-2021.
+The labor market has recovered at an unprecedented rate, leading to the
+tightest point in the past decades after the shock in 2020-2021.

 +++

 (synchronization)=
 ## Synchronization

-In our previous discussion, we found that developed economies have a more synchronized period of recessions,
+In our previous discussion, we found that developed economies have had
+relatively synchronized period of recessions.

-but the synchronization does not appear in Argentina until the 2000s.
+At the same time, this synchronization does not appear in Argentina until the 2000s.

 Let's examine this trend further.

-With slight modifications, we can use our previous function to draw a plot that includes many countries
+With slight modifications, we can use our previous function to draw a plot
+that includes many countries

 ```{code-cell} ipython3
 def plot_comparison_multi(data, countries, title,